SAP-samples/teched2023-AD180v/exercises/0_Setup_Trial_Landscape/build-apps-trial-booster/build-apps-trial-booster.md

     >You will not be able to select **Create Subaccount** because your trial global account is limited to one subaccount, unless you deleted the subaccount automatically created when you created your trial account.

-6. The booster will automatically select the one subaccount, so there is nothing to do on the **Configure subaccunt** screen.
+6. The booster will automatically select the one subaccount, so there is nothing to do on the **Configure subaccount** screen.

     Click **Next**.

-7. On the **Add Users** screen, you are automatically giving the apprpriate roles so there is nothing to do here.
+7. On the **Add Users** screen, you are automatically giving the appropriate roles so there is nothing to do here.

     Click **Next**.